|

 • Shape each piece of a dough into a ball.
 Transfer onto a baking sheet lined with a parchment or silicone mat.
 Cover buns with kitchen towel and let rise for 45 minutes.
 Preheat oven to 375F.

-• Whisk together egg (1 egg) and water (1 tablespoon).
+• Whisk egg (1 egg) and water (1 tablespoon).
 Then brush risen buns with an egg wash.
-Avoid using excessive amounts of egg wash or it will drip down the sides, and there will be puddles of egg wash which will later in the oven turn into scrambled eggs.
+Avoid egg wash pooling around the buns.

 • If using toppings, sprinkle buns brushed with egg wash with poppy seeds, sesame seeds, sea salt, or leave plain.